rxhernandez/TEMCOIN/README.md

 enviroments.

-* For details on the underlying theory and methods, please refer to the following paper: (submitted)
+* For details on the underlying theory and methods, please refer to the following paper:

-DNA Origami Nanostructures Observed in Transmission Electron Microscopy Images can be Characterized through Convolutional Neural Networks
+DNA Origami Nanostructures Observed in Transmission Electron Microscopy Images can be Characterized through Convolutional Neural Networks (in preparation).

-Authors: Xingfei Wei, Qiankun Mo, Chi Chen, Mark Bathe, and Rigoberto Hernandez
+Authors: Xingfei Wei, Qiankun Mo, Chi Chen, Mark Bathe, and Rigoberto Hernandez.

 * For details on how to use NestedAE please refer to the [user_guide.md](https://github.com/rxhernandez/TEMCOIN/blob/main/user_guide.md) in the docs folder.